axelschmidt91/images_from_video/README.md

 ## Usage

-refering to the cli help provided by argparse, open help:
+Refering to the cli help provided by argparse, open help:
 ```
-python vid2imags -h
+python vid2imgs -h
 ```